silshack/spring2016/2016-01-21-Ruotong-Ch3-Conditional-Exercise.md

 1. For exercise 3, for score less than 0 or greater than 10, I print 'Bad score' in the try part.
 Should that be put in except part?
 I also add a comment in the Trinket file to indicate that question's position.
 2. About the print statement, can I use it the way like in Python i.e. print(' ', ' ', ...)?
 Or I can only use like this: print ' '+' '+... ?
+3. Can we format our post?
+Such as add pictures and move to the next line at specific places?